ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 (add repository)
-I added a new folder inside dataacces with name Repository and inside that i added a new folder name IRepository.alos,under the same repository i added a new item with name IRepository.cs. afterthat, i modified IRepository.cs and add crud operations and using statements..
+I added a new folder inside dataacces with name Repository and inside that i added a new folder name IRepository.alos,under the same repository i added a new item with name IRepository.cs. afterthat, i modified IRepository.cs and add crud operations and using statements.. afterthat, i used method of crud to get item from db,list of category,add objects,and remove objects....